 One (1) dose of 0.5 mL can be administered from each pre-filled syringe.

-Spikevax JN.1 is supplied in a single-dose, pre-filled syringe (without needle) containing 0.5 mL (50 micrograms of SARS-CoV-2 JN.1 mRNA) and must be thawed prior to administration.
+Spikevax LP.8.1 is supplied in a single-dose, pre-filled syringe (without needle) containing 0.5 mL (50 micrograms of SARS-CoV-2 LP.8.1 mRNA) and must be thawed prior to administration.

 Thaw each pre-filled syringe before use following the instructions below.
-Syringes may be thawed in the blister packs (each blister containing 1 or 2 pre-filled syringes, depending on pack size) or in the carton itself, either in the refrigerator or at room temperature (Table 10).
+Syringes may be thawed in the blister packs (each blister containing 1 or 2 pre-filled syringes, depending on pack size) or in the carton itself, either in the refrigerator or at room temperature (Table 9).

-Table 10.
-Thawing instructions for Spikevax JN.1 pre-filled syringes and cartons before use
+Table 9.
+Thawing instructions for Spikevax LP.8.1 pre-filled syringes and cartons before use